cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 ## Requirements

-- An SD card
+- A Wii U that runs a [Custom Firmware](https://wiiu.hacks.guide/) such as MochaCFW or (Coldboot) Haxchi
-- An SD card reader for your PC
+- An SD card used for modding the Wii U
-- A [homebrewed Wii U](https://wiiu.hacks.guide/) with Custom Firmware
-- Enough space on your PC for the update/DLC dump

 ## Downloads